Hunting hypothesis: Sexual division of labor

-Women's involvement in the hunting hypothesis
+Women's involvement

 Though the hunting hypothesis is still being debated today, many experts have theorized the impact that women had concerning their involvement with hunter-gatherers being primarily males, was much larger than previously thought.
 Women in foraging societies do hunt small game regularly and, occasionally, large game.
 The majority of human's evolutionary history consisted of being hunter-gatherers as such women evolved the necessary traits needed for hunting such as endurance, movement coordination, and athleticism.
 Hunting big game requires a collaborative effort, thus participation from all abled-bodies was encouraged which included females.
 In addition, Atlatl or Spear-thrower's required more energy to be utilized so contributions from everyone, including females, would've contributed with mitigating the energy exerted to use Atlatl's.
 Such examples consist of the Martu women in western Australia, for example, who frequently hunt goannas and skink.
 Women also participate in communal game drives and can have extensive land knowledge as well, which they use to assist their husbands in hunting.
 Kelly Robert's example consists of 6 Agta women who are hunters and returned home with a kill 31 percent of the time, whereas men averaged 17 percent.
 The women's expertise with hunting was further shown with mixed groups of male and female hunters being the most successful, coming home with kills 41 percent of the time.
 Agta females who have reached the end of their childbearing years, those with children old enough to look after themselves in camp, or those who are sterile are the ones who intentionally hunt.
 It's noted that women target reliable but low-return-rate foods, whereas men target less reliable but high-return-rate foods.
 This could be an explanation as to why women weren't commonly documented as hunters.